tr325/ChessBot/README.md

 I decided to write a Chess Bot.

 You can play against yourself from the command line using ```python3 main.py``` -- it's not yet finished, so some issues are expected.

-Eventually the program will play against you.
+Currently the human player plays as white and the computer plays black against you.

+#Tests

 Run all engine tests with: